 - Day care treatment, where you come to one of our sites for a set number of full days or half days each week

-- Outpatient treatment, where you come to one of our treatment centres for therapy sessions, which usually last for one hour each week
+- Outpatient treatment, where you come to one of our treatment centres for therapy sessions, which usually last for 1 hour each week

 All clients will have access to our highly skilled and accredited clinicians, many of whom are published experts in the field of mental health and addiction treatment.
-Whatever your requirement, we are committed to working with you to get your life back on track.
+Whatever your requirements, we're committed to working with you to get your life back on track.

 A registered and approved provider

-There are a few steps you’ll need to take in order to access mental health or addiction treatment through your private medical insurance.
+There are a few steps you’ll need to take in order to access mental health or addiction treatment through your PMI.
 We’re committed to making this process as smooth and straightforward as possible, so you can get the treatment you need as soon as possible.

-If you have access to private medical insurance, either personally or through your workplace, your policy may require you to obtain a GP referral before you can start treatment with Priory.
+If you have access to PMI, either personally or through your workplace, your policy may require you to obtain a GP referral before you can start treatment with Priory.
 Your insurer will be able to tell you if this is the case.

 We may still be able to start the process of getting you into treatment without a GP referral, but it’s important to understand that this is something you may need to obtain further down the line and before you can start treatment with us.
 We’ll be able to advise you if this is the case if you choose to have an initial call with us.

-Please note that in order to access our Young People’s Mental Health Services (treatment for individuals under the age of 18 years), patients will always need a GP referral.
+Please note that in order to access our young people’s mental health services (treatment for people under the age of 18 years), patients will always need a GP referral.

 Different insurance policies cover different levels of care, so the next step will be to contact your private medical insurer to check that your policy covers the type of treatment you need.
-If they are able to provide cover, they will give you an authorisation code, which you will need in order to enter treatment with us.
+If they're able to provide cover, they will give you an authorisation code, which you'll need in order to enter treatment with us.

 Some insurance companies require that you pay an excess towards your mental health treatment.
 Your insurance company will be able to advise you if this is the case and how much your excess is, if applicable.

-Once you have your authorisation code, the next step is for you to call our dedicated referrals team on 0800 840 3219.
-You will need to provide your insurance details and authorisation code so that we can check this with your provider.
+Once you have your authorisation code, the next step is for you to call our dedicated referrals team on 0330 056 6020.
+You'll need to provide your insurance details and authorisation code so that we can check this with your provider.

 At this point, you’ll be asked about your preferred location to receive treatment and will be referred to one of our hospitals or centres based on your needs, preferences and the type of treatment that they’re able to offer.
 If you have a specific clinician or therapist in mind at the recommended site, you can ask to see them and we’ll do our best to accommodate that.

-One of our hospitals or centres will aim to contact you within two days of your referral, and we’ll aim to arrange for you to have a consultation with one of our specialists within five days of this initial contact.
+One of our hospitals or centres will aim to contact you within 2 days of your referral, and we’ll aim to arrange for you to have a consultation with one of our specialists within 5 days of this initial contact.